Five Must-See Spots in Yellowstone

 A boardwalk near the Grand Prismatic Spring can give you an up-close view (but not too close!
 After all, the spring discharges approximately 560 gallons of 160°F water every minute).
 For our personal favorite views, make your way to an overlook to get an overhead perspective of the spring in all its colorful glory.

 Old Faithful Geyser

 Perhaps Yellowstone’s most iconic landmark, the Old Faithful Geyser has been delighting visitors to Cody Yellowstone with displays of raw natural power and prompt punctuality for well over a century.
 This cone geyser is not the largest in Yellowstone (that distinction belongs to the Steamboat Geyser), but its reliability makes it your best bet for seeing an unforgettable geyser eruption.

 What do we mean when we say it’s reliable?
 We mean it’s a very predictable geothermal site.
-In fact, since the turn of the century, it’s erupted every 44-minutes to two hours, shooting between 3,700 and 8,400 gallons of water up to 185 feet in the air.
-So, how many eruptions does that add up to over Yellowstone’s 150-year history?
+In fact, since the turn of the century, it’s erupted every 44 minutes to two hours, shooting between 3,700 and 8,400 gallons of water up to 185 feet in the air.
+So, how many eruptions does that add up to over Yellowstone’s documented history?
 Over 1 million!
 And it shows no signs of slowing down.
 That’s not bad for an old geyser!

 The Grand Canyon of the Yellowstone